AVanDeBrook/c-primer/docs/c-primer.md

   </ol>

 ## Function Prototype
-- The function protype lets the compiler know about the return data type, argument list and their data types, and the order of arguments being passed to the function
+- The function prototype lets the compiler know about the return data type, argument list and their data types, and the order of arguments being passed to the function

 There are some instances where you will need to use or create function prototypes.
 You will normally use these in header files `(.h)` or cases where the functions are declared after `main`.
 Basically the compiler is seeing the function call before it is seeing its declaration (which will lead to implicit definition errors).
 To get around this, the function is declared before it is called and then defined later.
 That way the compiler has a knowledge of the functions existence and parameter/return type format.